 Experiential learning is an important part of the art history program.
 Instructors in the program utilize the museums in the Baltimore/DC area in their courses.
 Students also take advantage of the local museums and galleries, participating in internships at the Baltimore Museum of Art, Carroll Mansion, Corcoran Gallery of Art, Evergreen Museum and Library, John F. Kennedy Center for the Performing Arts, Walters Art Museum, Jewish Historical Society, Maryland Historical Society, and Smithsonian Institution.
 In connection with their courses, students also curate exhibitions housed on campus at the Julio Fine Arts Gallery or the Loyola Notre Dame library.
 Loyola’s many study abroad programs allow students to experience works of art and architecture in their original settings, while a generous gift from the Sehn family enables the department to bring guest speakers to campus and allows students the opportunity to attend conferences and visit exhibitions.

-An art history major, Interarts major, and interdisciplinary majors are offered.
-An art history minor and Interarts minor are also available.
+The Visual and Performing Arts Department offers a major in visual arts with a concentration in art history or interarts, as well as interdisciplinary majors.
+An art history minor and interarts minor are also available.
 Many of our students go on to graduate school in art history or museum studies, while others pursue careers in the law, business, arts management, and other fields.
 Please see our news page for student, alumni, and faculty achievements.

 Former Students Remember Professor Janet Headley